-Douglas County Divorce Attorney
+Douglas County Divorce Lawyer

 They say one in every two marriages ends in divorce.
 Though this figure may not be applicable everywhere, the reality is that many marriages throughout Douglas County do end with the filing of a divorce case.
 If you’ve been served with divorce papers or have come to the realization that it’s time to end your marriage, do yourself a favor and contact the Douglas County divorce attorneys at Plog & Stein, P.C.
 Seeking the help of an experienced family law team early on is the first step towards preserving your assets, income, and future.
 Our only goal is to attain the best possible legal outcome for you and your children.
 With over 70 years of combined legal experience, our attorneys will work hard towards meeting your objectives.
 Let us put that experience to work for you!